plantfall/Coesion-Effect/README.md

 ## Distributing Your App

-After you have builded it you can distribute easily:
+After you have built it you can distribute easily:

 1. Open your terminal and run create-installer.bat